Helping Businesses Reduce Liability With Employee Handbooks And Manuals

 - Policies regulating use of company property, emails, computers, etc.

 Laws regulating the workplace change over time, making it important for companies to update materials that may have been written a few years ago.
-In order to ensure company policies comply with current law, Mr. Holland can review your employee handbook.
-In some cases, changes to policies and procedures may be necessary, especially in matters pertaining to the Family Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), and the Civil Rights Act.
-The office of Jay Holland can bring your employee materials up-to-date and ensure you avoid unwanted liability.
+In order to ensure company policies comply with current law, Jay P. Holland, Esq., can review your employee handbook.
+In some cases, changes to policies and procedures may be necessary, especially in matters pertaining to the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), and the Civil Rights Act.
+The office of Jay P. Holland, Esq., can bring your employee materials up to date and ensure you avoid unwanted liability.

-For more information regarding how we can help you with employee handbooks and related materials, contact employment law attorney Jay P. Holland.
+For more information regarding how we can help you with employee handbooks and related materials, contact employment law attorney Jay P. Holland, Esq.